Please confirm topic selection

 • radiculopathy

-• pain in dermatome corresponding to adjacent motion segment to previous fusion construct
+• pain in dermatome corresponding to the motion segment adjacent to a previous fusion construct

 • motor weakness corresponding to the root level adjacent to a previous fusion construct